jianyu-li/yet-another-media-player/README.md

 ## Actions
 > Build the action chips that appear in the card or its menu.
 Drag to reorder, click the pencil to configure each action.

-### Transfer Queue

-The card can surface a **Transfer Queue** menu option for Music Assistant players.
-When the active entity supports queue transfers, selecting *Transfer Queue* opens a list of compatible targets and the queue moves instantly to the chosen player.
-The option only appears when a Music Assistant entity with a queue is selected.

 ### Custom Actions
 You can also set mdi icons in the custom actions.
 This helps differentiate between music related actions and tv related actions.